 Renewed focus on healthcare cleaning

 As funding decreases and the threat of anti-microbial resistance (AMR) grows, companies that provide healthcare cleaning services are under the proverbial microscope.
 Healthcare facilities are placing an even greater focus on healthcare cleaning as a form of infection control.
-This means providers will need to demonstrate how their services are delivering results, an advantage for companies with tech-savvy processes in place.
+This means providers will need to demonstrate how their services are delivering results, an advantage for companies with tech-savvy processes & software-enabled solutions in place.

 The way we view sustainability is shifting

-The focus on green cleaning is far from a new trend, however the approach to sustainability in the cleaning industry is beginning to shift.
+The focus on green cleaning is far from a new trend, however, the approach to sustainability in the cleaning industry is beginning to shift.
 More and more, businesses are realizing that sustainability goes far beyond just offering alternative chemicals and are analyzing how they cut waste and inefficiency across the board.
 If successful, businesses can save money by conserving their resources while getting a leg up on competitors who aren’t seeing the bigger picture.

 New Tools (and Tariffs) Will Impact HVAC